o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 + \(Optional\) Custom widget

 **Note**
-In addition to buttons, you can use `addFeature(QWidget*)` to add a custom widget to the warning notification\.
+In addition to buttons, you can use `addFeature(QWidget*)` to add a custom widget to the warning notification.

  **Example**